 Import or transhipment cargo cover: This is often written as part of a goods in transit policy and covers goods whilst stored if they are delayed during transit.
 If the cover, whether written as a separate policy or as part of a goods in transit policy, is limited to 60 days the related premium is exempt (provided all the key features for exemption are present) as the delay is treated as part of the transit (see also stock throughput cover below).

 Stock throughput cover: This may be written as part of a transit policy or as a separate policy and protects an importer’s goods whilst in storage in the UK pending distribution and sale.
 If the cover is limited to 60 days then the related premium is exempt (provided all the key features for exemption are present) as the time in store is seen as part of the time in which the goods are in transit.
 If cover is written for over 60 days as a “one off” because of exceptional circumstances or you are otherwise satisfied that you are dealing with a genuine storage cover for goods in transit you should treat the entire premium for the import or stock throughput cover as exempt (provided all the conditions are met).
-If this is not the case, then the related premium is taxable (provided the *de minimis *limits do not apply).
+If this is not the case, then the related premium is taxable (provided the limits do not apply).

 Bailee’s liability: A bailee is a person who takes possession of another person’s goods for later return or to be accounted for in a different way, e.g. packing or forwarding.
 They are in law responsible for the goods as if they were their own and may therefore take out insurance to cover their liability if the goods suffer while in the bailee’s possession.
 Where the insurance contains the key features for exemption, a contract covering a bailee’s liability for loss of or damage to the goods is also exempt.